kaltura/media-framework/nginx-live-module/README.md

 Blocks that are allocated are freed only when the channel is deleted.
 When a block is no longer required, it is added to a list of free blocks.
 Whenever there's a need to allocate a block, the free list is checked first.
 Additional memory is allocated only when the free list of the specific block size is empty.

+For certain types of block sizes, it is possible to control the actual size that is allocated.
+For example, some block sizes are used for the allocation of list parts (similarly to `ngx_list_t`), and the number of elements in each part can be selected.
+In these cases, an attempt was made to coalesce several different block types into one size.
+Using fewer block sizes, improves the memory utilization, since a freed block from one type, can be reallocated by another type.

 #### Media Buffers

 Media buffers are allocated in fixed-size blocks (see `input_bufs_size`), which are allocated in large buffers (512KB).